mindset-dojo/mindset-dojo.github.io/_insights/2025/michael-basil/2025-12-19-bend-for-steps-not-for-bells.md

 forms:
   - stillness-contemplation
   - collaborator
-excerpt: Collaborator energy often mobilizes on signal rather than movement.
-This insight marks a pattern disruption: collaboration responds to coordinated steps, not to bells that only test responsiveness.
+excerpt: "Collaborator energy often mobilizes on signal rather than movement.
+This insight marks a pattern disruption: collaboration responds to coordinated steps, not to bells that only test responsiveness."
 ---

 In a wide valley crossed by many paths, there grew different kinds of plants.